-Standard Rationale and elaboration

-C19 Planning the search Mandatory
+Standard Rationale and elaboration C19 Planning the search Mandatory

 Plan in advance the methods to be used for identifying studies.
 Design searches to capture as many studies as possible meeting the eligibility criteria, ensuring that relevant time periods and sources are covered and not restricting by language or publication status.

 Searches should be motivated directly by the eligibility criteria for the review, and it is important that all types of eligible studies are considered when planning the search.
 There is a possibility of publication bias and/or language bias (whereby the language of publication is selected in a way that depends on the findings of the study) if searches are restricted by publication status or by language of publication.
 Removing language restrictions in English-language databases is not a good substitute for searching non-English language journals and databases.
-See Handbook 6.3, 6.4

-C20 Planning the search Mandatory
+C20 Planning the assessment of risk of bias in included studies

 Plan in advance the methods to be used for assessing risk of bias in included studies, including the tool(s) to be used, how the tool(s) will be implemented, and the criteria used to assign studies, for example, to judgements of low risk, high risk and unclear risk of bias.

 Pre-defining the methods and criteria for assessing risk of bias is important since analysis or interpretation of the review findings may be affected by the judgements made during this process.
 For randomized trials, the Cochrane risk of bias tool is Mandatory, so it is sufficient (and easiest) simply to refer to the definitions of low risk, unclear risk and high risk of bias provided in the Cochrane Handbook.
-See Handbook 8.3

-C21 Planning the search Mandatory
+C21 Planning the synthesis of results

 Plan in advance the methods to be used to synthesize the results of the included studies, including whether a quantitative synthesis is planned, how heterogeneity will be assessed, choice of effect measure (e.g. odds ratio, risk ratio, risk difference or other for dichotomous outcomes), and methods for meta-analysis (e.g. inverse variance or Mantel Haenszel, fixed-effect or random-effects model).

 Pre-defining the synthesis methods, particularly the statistical methods, is important since analysis or interpretation of the review findings may be affected by the judgements made during this process.
-See Handbook 9.1.2

-C22 Planning the search ------------------------- --
+C22 Planning the subgroup analyses

 Pre-define potential effect modifiers (e.g. for subgroup analyses) at the protocol stage; restrict these in number; and provide rationale for each.

+Pre-specification reduces the risk that large numbers of undirected subgroup analyses lead to spurious explanations of heterogeneity

+C23 Planning a 'Summary of findings' table

-Pre-specification reduces the risk that large numbers of undirected subgroup analyses lead to spurious explanations of heterogeneity See Handbook 9.6.5 C23 Planning the search Mandatory Plan in advance the methods to be used for summarizing the findings of the review, including the assessment of the quality of the body of evidence.
+Plan in advance the methods to be used for summarizing the findings of the review, including the assessment of the quality of the body of evidence.
 If a formal 'Summary of findings' table is anticipated, specify which outcomes will be included, and which comparisons and subgroups will be covered (if appropriate).

 Methods for 'Summary of findings' tables should be pre-defined, particularly with regard to choice of outcomes, to guard against selective presentation of results in the review.

 The table should include the essential outcomes for decision making (typically up to seven), which should generally not include surrogate or interim outcomes.
 These outcomes should not be chosen on the basis of any anticipated or observed magnitude of effect, or because they are likely to have been addressed in the studies to be reviewed.
-See Handbook 11.5